underpostnet/engine/CLI-HELP.md

                                    plane node.
   --worker                         Initialize the target VM as a K3s worker
                                    node.
-  --create-vm <vm-name>            Copy the LXC launch command for a new K3s VM
+  --vm-create                      Copy the LXC launch command for the command
-                                   to the clipboard.
+                                   argument [vm-id] to the clipboard.
-  --delete-vm <vm-name>            SAFELY stop and delete VM (removes proxy
+  --vm-delete                      SAFELY stop and delete the command argument
-                                   devices first, then stops, then deletes).
+                                   [vm-id] (removes proxy devices first, then
+                                   stops, then deletes).
 Safe to re-run.
-  --init-vm <vm-name>              Run k3s-node-setup.sh on the specified VM
+  --vm-init                        Bring the command argument [vm-id] up as a
-                                   (use with --control or --worker).
+                                   K3s node end-to-end: OS base setup, mirror /home/dd/engine into the VM, then K3s role install via the local engine (use with --control or --worker).
-  --info-vm <vm-name>              Display full configuration and status for the
+  --vm-info                        Display full configuration and status for the
-                                   specified VM.
+                                   command argument [vm-id].
-  --test <vm-name>                 Run connectivity and health checks on the
+  --vm-test                        Run connectivity and health checks on the
-                                   specified VM.
+                                   command argument [vm-id].
+  --vm-sync-engine                 Re-copy the host engine source into the
+                                   command argument [vm-id], overriding whatever
+                                   is currently there (equivalent to the
+                                   engine-bootstrap step of --vm-init in
+                                   isolation).
-  --root-size <gb-size>            Root disk size in GiB for --create-vm
+  --root-size <gb-size>            Root disk size in GiB for --vm-create
                                    (default: 32).
   --join-node <nodes>              Join a K3s worker to a control plane.
                                    Standalone format: "workerName,controlName".
-                                   When used with --init-vm --worker, provide
+                                   When used with --vm-init --worker, provide
                                    just the control node name for auto-join.
   --expose <vm-name:ports>         Proxy host ports to a VM (e.g.,
                                    "k3s-control:80,443").
+  --node-port <port>               Customizes the VM-side (connect) port for
+                                   --expose, so the host listens on the given port but proxies to this NodePort inside the VM (e.g. expose host 27017 -> VM NodePort 32017).
   --delete-expose <vm-name:ports>  Remove proxied ports from a VM (e.g.,
                                    "k3s-control:80,443").
-  --bootstrap-engine <vm-name>     Replicate /home/dd/engine source into the VM
-                                   after init completes.
+  --copy                           For two-phase flows that surface a command
+                                   for the user to execute (e.g.
+                                   --create-admin-profile phase 1), copy the
+                                   command to the clipboard instead of printing it to the terminal.
   --namespace <namespace>          Kubernetes namespace context (defaults to
                                    "default").
+  --maas-project <project>         LXD project managed by MAAS (e.g.
+                                   "k3s-cluster").
+When set, all lxc commands
+                                   target this project so MAAS enumerates the VMs in its machines UI.
+  --move-to-project                Stop the [vm-id] VM in the default project,
+                                   move it to --maas-project, then start it so MAAS picks it up.
+Requires --maas-project.
   -h, --help                       display help for command

 ```